kinkerl/persy/doc/usage.rst

 persy's states
 --------------------------------------------

-When running persy, its possible to run in the following states. most of them are explanatory.
+When running persy, its possible to run in the following states. most of them are selfexplanatory.

 .. csv-table::